aoqia194/leaf-example-mod/README.md

 #### I am on Windows, and my user folder has a space in the name.
 Why does Gradle not work?

 Gradle (and other applications) will NOT like a space in the user folder, and it can lead to many other things breaking.
-The workaround for this is to set the `GRADLE_HOME` user environment variable to the absolute path of the `%USERPROFILE%/.gradle` folder.a
+The workaround for this is to set the `GRADLE_USER_HOME` user environment variable to the absolute path of the `%USERPROFILE%/.gradle` folder.

 ---